nickdodd79/AutoBogus/README.md

 {
   builder
-    .WithLocale()         	// Configures the locale to use .WithRepeatCount()    	// Configures the number of items in a collection .WithDataTableRowCount()	// Configures the number of data table rows to generate .WithRecursiveDepth() 	// Configures how deep nested types should recurse
+    .WithLocale()         	// Configures the locale to use .WithDateTimeKind()     // Configures the DateTimeKind to use when generating date and time values.
+Defaults to `DateTimeKind.Local`.
+    .WithRepeatCount()    	// Configures the number of items in a collection .WithDataTableRowCount()	// Configures the number of data table rows to generate .WithRecursiveDepth() 	// Configures how deep nested types should recurse